pthom/hello_imgui/README.src.md

 ```
 assets/
 ├── app_settings/
 │    ├── icon.png          # If present, this will be used as the app icon.
-│         │                     # Tt should be a square image, of large size, e.g. 1024x1024.
+│    │                     # Tt should be a square image, of large size, at least 256x256.
 │    │                     # This works on macOS, iOS, windows, linux, and emscripten
 │    │                     # and it will automatically
 │    │                     # be converted to the correct format.
 │    │
 │    ├── apple/
 │    │    ├── Info.plist    # Will be used as the app Info.plist for iOS and macOS
 │    │    │                      # (if absent, HelloImGui will provide a default one)
 │    │    │
 │    │    ├── Info.ios.plist     # (optional, used on iOS if present)
 │    │    ├── Info.macos.plist   # (optional, used on macOS if present)
 │    │
+│    └── emscripten/
+│        ├── shell.emscripten.html # Emscripten shell file
+│        │                         #   (this file will be cmake "configured"
+│        │                         #    to add the name and favicon)
+│        └── custom.js             # Any custom file here will be deployed
+│                                  #   in the emscripten build folder

 ```

 -------------------